spiral/docs/orm/odm-bridge.md

 # ODM Bridge
 Use module `spiral/hybrid-db` in order to create link to ODM models.
 Such approach can be used to store heave or unstructured data in a separate database.

-> Currently only HAS_ONE relation is supported.
+> Currently only Document::ONE relation is supported.

 ## Installation
 You can install ODM bridge using `spiral/hybrid-db` package: